martindsouza/docker-oracle-setup/README.md

 This is achieved using Oracle 12c containers (not to be confused with Docker containers).
 If you're not too familiar with Oracle 12c containers I highly recommend reading [this](http://www.oracle.com/technetwork/articles/database/multitenant-part1-pdbs-2193987.html) article which covers Container Databases (CDB) and Pluggable Databases (PDB).

-## Known Issues / Future Improvements
+## Known Issues and Future Improvements

 - Use Oracle's official ORDS image from the Container Registry